North America and Asia Privacy Notice

 Collection of Personal Information

-We may obtain information that you provide directly to us on the Sites, for example when you contact us, provide website feedback, create an account, sign up for notifications regarding news, products and promotions, respond to surveys, submit comments, submit a service or substitution request, or register for classes or trainings.
-This information may include personal information, which is information that can be used to identify you individually, such as your name, phone number, home address, company name, job title, and email address.
+- From you: We collect information that you submit to us.
+For example, when you contact us, provide website feedback, create an account, sign up for notifications regarding news, products and promotions, respond to surveys, submit comments, submit a service or substitution request, or register for classes or trainings.

-For certain features on the Sites, you may submit the personal information of others.
+For certain features available through the Services, you may submit the personal information of others.
 For example, when registering for in-person or on-site classes or trainings, you may provide information related to your emergency contact including their name, phone number, and other contact information.
 When you submit personal information about others, you represent that you have obtained their consent to provide and disclose their personal information to us.

-Please note that we or third parties may collect personal information about your online activities over time and across different devices and online properties when you use the Sites.
+Please note that we or third parties may collect personal information about your online activities over time and across different devices and online properties when you use the Services.

 Use of Personal Information

-We may use personal information we collect through the Sites to:
+We may use personal information we collect through the Services to:

 - Respond to your inquiries and fulfill your requests;